-Secretary Marshall.
-In answering that question, Mr. Chairman, I will leave, for a moment, the characteristics of the administrative set-up in the United States, and initially discuss the procedure to be followed in carrying out the plan's impact on the situation in Europe.
+Secretary MARSHALL.
+In answering that question, Mr..
+Chairman, I will leave for a moment, the characteristics of the administrative [p.
+38/39] set-up in the United States, and initially discuss the procedure to be followed in carrying out the plan's impact on the situation in Europe.

-It is proposed under the draft of the legislation submitted, that we have, first, an ambassador, to be formally confirmed by the Congress, to represent directly the Administrator or the administrative agency m this country, in contact with the representative group of the 16 nations.
+It is proposed under the draft of the legislation submitted, that we have, first, an ambassador, to be formally confirmed by the Congress, to represent directly the Administrator or the administrative agency in this country, in contact with the representative group of the 16 nations.